Skin Conditions Related to HIV/AIDS

 Seborrheic dermatitis is an inflammation of the skin around where the sebaceous glands are located (primarily in the head, face, chest, upper back, and groin).
 When these glands produce too much oil, it causes red and flaking skin.

 There is no cure for seborrheic dermatitis.
 To treat this condition, you can use a shampoo that contains coal tar, zinc pyrithione, or selenium sulfide.
-Other treatments include topical corticosteroids such as hydrocortisone.
+Other treatments include topical antifungals such as ketoconazole or topical corticosteroids such as hydrocortisone.
 In someone with HIV infection, the seborrheic dermatitis will improve as the immune system improves with treatment of HIV.